darlingtonmaposa/Cloud-hosted-static-website/README.md

 >
 >- [x] **[AWS Comprehend:](https://aws.amazon.com/comprehend/)** An intelligent NLP  service capable of characterising sentiment and extracting key-phrases from the ingested text.
 Used to detect topics within the received webpage enquiries.

-## Predict Instructions
+## project Instructions

-The completion of the predict involves nine distinct steps which follow on from one another sequentially.
+The completion of the project involves nine distinct steps which follow on from one another sequentially.
 This means that you have to completely finish a particular step before you can move on to the next one.

-Brief description of each step in the 9-step predict process:
+Brief description of each step in the 9-step project process:

   [Step 1:](#1_section_id) In the first step you will create a **private** fork of this repo (EDSA Cloud-Computing template repo) that stores all of the code needed to host your static website.